What is meditation?

 Meditation is the culmination of love: love not for a single person, but for the total existence.
 To me, meditation is a living relationship with the total existence that surrounds you.
 If you can be in love with any situation, then you are in meditation.

 And this is not a mental trick.
 It is not a method of stilling the mind.
 Rather, it requires a deep understanding of the mechanism of the mind.
 The moment you understand your mechanical habit of verbalization, of changing existence into words, a gap is created.
 It comes spontaneously.
 It follows understanding like a shadow.
 The real problem is not how to be in meditation, but to know why you are not in meditation.
+The real problem is not how to love, but to know why we are not in love.
 The very process of meditation is negative.
 It is not adding something to you; it is negating something that has already been added.